TwilightSpar/CO2_Manim/Paper/CO2 control of the respiratory system plant dynamics and stability analysis.md

 <img src="CO2 control of the respiratory system plant dynamics and stability analysis.assets/image-20220416181946756.png" alt="image-20220416181946756" style="zoom:50%;" />

-#### Stability criterion:
+### Stability criterion:

-In order to find the conditions where the system M3 is stable, we need to linearize the mode,
+In order to find the conditions where the system M3 is stable, we need to linearize the model,

 The authors sssume the alveolar ventilation $\dot V_A$ is linearly related to CO2 partial pressure